 Too late to take the Tracy Arm Glacier and Fjord Explorer, I could only watch the vessel sail away.
 From there, the rest of us on board sailed on to Juneau.

 Lessoned learned: double-check the itinerary and don’t assume the ship is cruising Tracy Arm if it’s on the schedule.
 A few years later, I booked a Royal Caribbean cruise on the Serenade of the Seas that sailed inside the fjord.

 Arriving at 1 pm, I was rushed to enjoy a port day in Juneau.
 Being the capital city, Juneau offers the greatest selection of shore excursions.
-I chose to take a whale-watching tour and combined it with a visit to Mendenhall Glacier.
+I chose to go whale-watching in Juneau and combined it with a visit to Mendenhall Glacier.